 Bilal returned home to the Bay Area and began working in computing, co-founding ClearBrain, a startup, in San Francisco.
 Bilal worked to build an organization with the purpose of democratizing technology for mission-minded organizations, like The Trevor Project, the mental health app Calm, Vote Forward, GoFundMe, Change.org and others, as wells as thousands of small and medium sized businesses so they could compete with tech giants like Amazon.

 In 2020, Bilal co-founded the 13 Fund foundation to invest in local nonprofits in San Francisco.
 As the children of immigrants, he and his co-founder recognized that issues relating to small businesses, women’s rights, and anti-Asian hate were under-resourced.
 He launched philanthropic campaigns that have raised over a quarter million dollars for causes such as a guaranteed income program for restaurant workers facing job and wage loss during the pandemic, as well as bystander training for members of the AAPI community.
-Recently he has helped launch the Let’s Talk About Us campaign to raise awareness for domestic violence, build one of the first computer labs in Chinatown to bridge the digital divide, and served as a board member in the Tenderloin Community Benefit District.
+Recently he has helped launch the Let’s Talk About Us campaign to raise awareness for domestic violence, rebuilding one of the first computer labs in Chinatown to bridge the digital divide, and served as a board member in the Tenderloin Community Benefit District.

 Inspired to turn the philanthropic work he was pursuing into policy, Bilal ran for State Assembly in the 2022 Special Election.
 Running on a platform of innovation he advocated for bold new solutions like the Built for Zero plan to address homelessness and a California Green New Deal to address our climate crisis.
 Impressively, he received the endorsement of the San Francisco Chronicle and went on to receive 22% of the vote in a 4-way race in just 3 months.
 Bilal was proud to endorse Assemblymember Matt Haney and has since collaborated with him on climate legislation, and also served as a policy advisor to transgender activist and civil servant Honey Mahogany in her campaign for District 6 Supervisor.